mgill25/GoGit/README.md

 ## GoLang - What I need

 1. Some basic knowledge about data structures builtin and https://github.com/emirpasic/gods
-2. The ability to write command line applications - argument parsing and so on
+2. The ability to write command line applications - argument parsing and so on.
 3. How to interface with the Operating System - something like python's OS module
 4. Using sha1 and zlib compression

+### Code Plan
+1. Represent all the "objects" in Go, things like Blob, Commit and Tree objects.
+These objects will have methods.
+2. Some of these objects will have common methods.
+How to implement them?
+3. Create abstractions for plumbing commands out of these objects + methods
+4. Create porcelain commands out of the plumbing commands